Whey Protein Benefits, Side Effects and How to Use - Dr. Axe

 Whey protein benefits - Dr. Axe

-Whey protein benefits are extensive, including helping to burn fat, build lean muscle, boost your immune system and prevent disease.
+Whey protein benefits are extensive, including helping burn fat, build lean muscle, boost your immune system and prevent disease.
 Whey is so effective because it provides a more absorbable source of high protein than nearly any other type of food or supplement, and it’s easy to digest.

 According to research published in the Journal of Food Science, whey protein is one of the highest-quality proteins because of its amino acid content and rapid digestibility.
-Research indicated that it works quickly to aid your muscles so they can heal, rebuild and grow.
+Research has indicated that it works quickly to aid your muscles so they can heal, rebuild and grow.

 There are two types of protein found in milk: whey and casein.
 Whey is the translucent liquid part of milk that remains after the cheese manufacturing process, after coagulation and curd removal.